 Engaging in open dialogue with the respective associations allows unit owners to understand the extent of their master policy, which typically covers common areas, shared structures, and liability for accidents occurring within these spaces.

-By gaining insight into the specific protection provided by the master policy, individuals can then customize their personal condo insurance policies accordingly to secure comprehensive coverage for interior elements such as fixtures, appliances, and personal belongings that may not fall under the purview of the association’s plan.
+By gaining insight into the specific protection provided by the master policy, individuals can customize their personal condo insurance policies accordingly to secure comprehensive coverage for interior elements such as fixtures, appliances, and personal belongings that may not fall under the purview of the association’s plan.

 This collaborative approach fosters a sense of belonging among residents while safeguarding their investments against potential risks and damages.